Wikimetal/InjectusJS/README.md

   *In order to resolve we'll just need to call Resolve method with the desired "interface"*
   **var myClass=Injectus.Resolve(IInterface);**

+- We can also define our max dependencies limit.
+By default is set to 5 dependencies.
+But of course, you can increase the limit by calling:
+  **Injectus.SetMaxDependenciesNumber(newMaxLimit)**
+  *It will only update the limit if is higher than current in order to preserver compatibility with previously registered components*

 - By performing a call to *Injectus.GetMetrics().PrintLog()* it will print into the debugging console of the browser (if exists) a list of registered components and how many times they've been resolved.

 - For more details.
 Please have a look to the InjectusJSTest inside /test/lib.
 There you'll have a nice Jasmine test which will help you to understand how it works